 Earlier this year, Tommy’s opened the country’s first national research centre dedicated to early miscarriage.
 A partnership of three universities and their affiliated NHS trusts, the centre runs specialist clinics enabling 24,000 women per year to participate in Tommy’s research studies, alongside their treatment.
 This national networkseeks to understand why miscarriage happens, if it is likely to happen again and how toprevent it.
 Tommy’s is also investing in research to better support women and their families following a miscarriage.

 Suffering a miscarriage can be a very sad, scary or lonely experience.
-If you’ve been affected by Whitney and Lee’s story, or have experienced miscarriage, please visit our website and see our #misCOURAGE campaign or call our free PregnancyLine where Tommy’s midwives can speak with you on 0800 0147 800 which is open 9-5, Monday to Friday.
+If you’ve been affected by Whitney and Lee’s story, or have experienced miscarriage, please see our miscarriage information or call our free PregnancyLine where Tommy’s midwives can speak with you on 0800 0147 800 which is open 9-5, Monday to Friday.